Are you already familiar with the work of these famous photographers?

-Larry Beard originates from San Clemente, California, and started his passion for ocean photography as a surfer at the ripe age of 16.
+Larry Beard originates from San Clemente, California, and started his passion for photography, specifically ocean photography, as a surfer at the ripe age of 16.
 He is known for his wave and macro photography from beaches across the world.
-Larry is also a contributor to National Geographic, and sells his pieces through his fine art gallery.
+Larry is also a contributor to NG, and sells his pieces through his fine art gallery.
 Trust me, guys, his work is AMAZING in person!

 21. Frans Lanting

 Frans Lanting works in many different parts of the world including the South America, Africa and Antartica.
-His photographs are regularly published in National Geographic, where he was a staff photographer.
+His photographs are regularly published in NG, where he was a staff photographer.
 He currently lives in Santa Cruz, California and continues to work all over the world.

 22. Peter Lik